| 1 | Scrub python |

 Maximum length: 565.1cm.

-The scrub python is a species of Australia’s far northeast, appearing in Queensland state and nowhere else.
+The scrub python is a species of Australia’s far northeast, appearing in Queensland and nowhere else.
 This is the official longest snake in Australia, often exceeding 4 metres.
-This species’ favourite habitats are rainforest and regenerating forests, yet this doesn’t stop them from blocking paved roads, to the annoyance and possibly horror of speeding motorists.
+Its favourite habitats are rainforest and regenerating forests, yet it also has a disturbing tendency to block paved roads adjacent to forests, to the annoyance and possibly horror of speeding motorists.

-Scrub pythons are relatively adventurous, preferring forests but also venturing to grasslands and forest outskirts.
+Scrub pythons are relatively adventurous, preferring forests but also venturing to forest outskirts and grasslands near by.
 The green tree python, meanwhile, never leaves its forests at all.
-In fact, they almost never detach themselves from tree branches.
+In fact, it almost never leaves its tree branches.

 Consequently, the scrub python is by far the more likely of the two to appear on roads.
 If you’re unlucky, you may encounter two, perhaps in mortal combat.
 The scrub python is a notorious wrestling snake, with males battling for the attention of females.
 Adult males are often covered with grisly scars from these battles.